openstack/os-ken/doc/source/library_bgp_speaker.rst

     # initialize a log handler
     # this is not strictly necessary but useful if you get messages like:
-    #    No handlers could be found for logger "ryu.lib.hub"
+    #    No handlers could be found for logger "os_ken.lib.hub"
     import logging
     import sys
     log = logging.getLogger()
     log.addHandler(logging.StreamHandler(sys.stderr))

-    from ryu.services.protocols.bgp.bgpspeaker import BGPSpeaker
+    from os_ken.services.protocols.bgp.bgpspeaker import BGPSpeaker

     def dump_remote_best_path_change(event):
         print 'the best path changed:', event.remote_as, event.prefix,\